Car Aerodynamics Basics and How-To Design Tips

 Flow detachment applies only to the “rear vacuum” portion of the drag forces and has a greater and greater negative effect as vehicle speed increases.
 In fact, the drag increase with the square of the vehicle speed, so more and more horsepower is needed to push a vehicle through the air as its speed rises.

-Therefore, when racing reaches high speeds it becomes important to design the race car to limit areas of flow detachment.
+Therefore, when a vehicle reaches high speeds it becomes important to design the car to limit areas of flow detachment.
 Ideally, we give the air molecules time to follow the contours of a car’s bodywork, and to fill the hole left by the vehicle, its tires, its suspension and its protrusions (i.e. mirrors, roll bars).

 If you have witnessed the Le Mans race cars, you will have seen how the tails of these cars tend to extend well back of the rear wheels, and narrow when viewed from the side or top.
 This extra bodywork allows the air molecules to converge back into the vacuum smoothly along the body into the hole left by the car’s cockpit, and front area, instead of having to suddenly fill a large empty space.